Git-Data123/Git-Data123-Git-Data123/README.md

 Hi, I'm Darlington 👋

 Aspiring Data Analyst based in Dublin with a focus on finance and operations analytics.
+💡 Passionate about using data to solve real-world finance and operations problems

 🔧 Skills